I’m a woman and I love beer.

 The Festival also included a World of Beer Pavilion.
 The pavilion features a host town, region or country each year.
 This year, the featured area was West Coast North America and included select beers from British Columbia, Washington State, California and Oregon.

-One of my favorite areas was the area called Local, for obvious reasons.
-This area included local Toronto-area beers and was a tip of the hat to the local breweries and some of my favorites such as Flying Monkeys, Hop City, and Great Lakes Brewery.
+One of my favourite areas was the area called Local, for obvious reasons.
+This area included local Toronto-area beers and was a tip of the hat to the local breweries and some of my favourites such as Flying Monkeys, Hop City, and Great Lakes Brewery.

 Located next to the main stage, beer-goers could sample these local brews while listening to the sounds of the bands, including De La Soul and Spin Doctors, while enjoying these local suds.

 The Festival also included some of the best barrel-aged brews from Nickel Brook Brewery, Flying Monkeys Craft Brewery, Great Lakes Brewery, Sawdust City Brewing Co., and Beau’s All Natural Brewing.
 If you are from the Greater Toronto Area and listen to the radio station 99.9, you may have heard DJ Maura Grierson suggest that you start with some of these more expensive brews, then travel around the world.
 That’s exactly what I did.

 Tokens can be purchased at the festival for $1 a token.
 Generally, it costs 1 token for a half of a (very small) glass of beer, so you can consider and choose whichever beers you want to enjoy.
 In my opinion, this works out well because it allows you to sample a variety of beers at a low-cost.
 Overall, my favourites after all of the sampling included: